oracle/centos2ol/README.md

    This option proceeds to reinstall any CentOS RPM with an identical version from Oracle Linunx.
 This is not necessary for support and has no impact to a systems functionality but is offered so a user can remove CentOS GPG keys from the truststore.
+   A list of all non-Oracle RPMs will be displayed after the reinstall process.

 ## Limitations